Friday, August 22, 2025

 Britain is entering a new phase in the policing of digital dissent

-Details of the new team were set out in a letter from the Policing Minister, Dame Diana Johnson, to Dame Karen Bradley, the Chair of the Home Affairs Select Committee.
-Published shortly before Parliament rose for the summer, the letter followed a request from the Committee for further clarity on how the Government planned to implement its recent recommendations on public order policing.
+Details were set out in a letter from Policing Minister Dame Diana Johnson to Dame Karen Bradley, Chair of the Home Affairs Select Committee.
+Published just before Parliament rose for the summer, the letter responded to a request for clarity on how the government planned to implement the public order recommendations set out in the Committee’s April report on the 2024 summer disorder.

 Previous Post